Drama (American band)

 Drama (stylized as DRAMA) is a duo from Chicago consisting of producer Na'el Shehade and vocalist/songwriter Via Rosa (born Lluvia Rosa Vela).
 Often described as a blend of R&B and dance, their music spans a wide variety of genres including pop, hip hop, jazz, bossa nova, and electronic.
-Though currently signed to independent label Ghostly International, the band is known for their DIY approach to creating and releasing their music.
+The band is known for their independent approach to creating and releasing their music.
 Their debut album Dance Without Me was released in February 2020.